Julian22222/PRACTICE/Next_and_NestJS/README_NEXT.md

 -page.tsx file - specific or dynamic metadata.
 The metadata needs to change depending on the page content (like blog post titles, product names, etc).

 You can use Both at the same time - Use layout for base, and page to override as needed

+Metadata in Next.js (including generateMetadata) can be used only in Server Components, because metadata is resolved on the server at build/request time.

+Metadata can be defined in any of the following, as long as they are server components:

+Metadata can be used in :

+- layout.ts
+- page.tsx
+- generateMetadata() inside any page or layout

 # SEO Optimization